R3Tr0o0/JS-Loan-Simulator/README.md

 # JS-Loan-Simulator
-JS Loan Simulator made by my group and I. Basical knowledge on JavaScript, CSS and HTML
+JS Loan Simulator made by my group and I. Basical knowledge on JavaScript, CSS and HTML.

 Grupo composto por: